JCYrepresents/HGT-Archaea-Workflows/Snakemake_Workflows_HGTector2/HGTector2_workflows.md

 Ensures all final results are generated.

 ### 2. `hgtector_search`
-- Runs **HGTector search** on FAA files.
+- Runs **HGTector2 homology search** on FAA files.
 - Uses **DIAMOND database** for homology search.
 - Stores search results in `search_dir`.

 ### 3. `hgtector_analyze`
-- Runs **HGTector analysis** on search results.
+- Runs **HGTector2 analysis** on search results.
 - Applies **taxonomy filtering** and **parameter adjustments**.
 - Saves final results in `analyze_dir`.

 ## Example Usage
-The `--use-conda` flag is necessary if Snakemake is not installed in the same virtual environment as HGTector.
+The `--use-conda` flag is necessary if Snakemake is not installed in the same virtual environment as HGTector2.

 Run Snakemake with:
 ```bash